nkepah/myWebsite/README.md

 # myWebsite
 Hello guys,
-this is myu website. please leave a comment
+this is my website. please leave a comment
 Thanks

+my brother is lovely